-National Certified Counselors (NCC) are board certified counselors who offer the highest standards of practice for consumers because they have met stringent education, examination, supervision, experience, and ethical requirements.
+National Certified Counselors (NCC) are board certified counselors who offer the highest standards of practice because they have met stringent education, examination, supervision, experience, and ethical requirements.

 The benefits of certification include use of the NCC certification mark, access to low-cost liability insurance, national advocacy efforts for the counseling profession and more.

 You must meet the following requirements in order to obtain certification as an NCC.
-For more information, and start your application.Begin Application
+After reviewing the requirements, you can click the box to begin your application.Begin Application

 You must hold a master’s degree with a major study in counseling from a regionally accredited program, including at least 48 semester or 72 quarter hours of graduate-level academic credit in counseling.
 The degree must include one course in Professional Orientation to Counseling and at least six semester or 10 quarter hours of supervised field experience in counseling.